Qihoo360/RePlugin/README.md

 | **Crash** | **0.01%, Extraordinary stability** |
 | **First Release** | **2014** |

-At present, almost **all Apps with hundreds of millions users in 360, and many mainstream third-party Apps, are using RePlugin solution**.
+At present, almost **all Apps with hundreds of millions users from 360, and many mainstream third-party Apps, are using RePlugin solution**.

 ### We support: